 President Barack Obama stated in a 2016 presidential memorandum, “Research has shown that diverse groups are more effective at problem solving than homogenous groups, and policies that promote diversity and inclusion will enhance our ability to draw from the broadest possible pool of talent, solve our toughest challenges, maximize employee engagement and innovation, and lead by example by setting a high standard for providing access to opportunity to all segments of our society.”

 Diversity in healthcare has measurable benefits for both healthcare professionals and the communities they serve.
-Some of the key advantages of increasing the diversity of healthcare organizations include:
+Some of the key advantages of increasing the diversity of healthcare policies and organizations include:

 - Increased provider comfort levels: Studies show that students who have trained at diverse schools are more comfortable treating patients from ethnic backgrounds other than their own.